 Tool Search: Course Rules

-Course rules are added to courses to assist with the scheduling of courses and the planning of courses across multiple years.
+Course rules are added to courses to assist with scheduling and planning across multiple years.
 When a rule is applied to a course, its complement is applied to the course’s pair.
-Rules should only be used when absolutely necessary to achieve the education goals of the district.
+Rules should be used only when absolutely necessary to achieve the district's educational goals and to meet the students' needs.

 Scheduling Rules

-The Scheduling Board approaches the fulfillment of student course requests in a very systematic manner.
+The Scheduling Board approaches fulfilling student course requests in a very systematic manner.
 In most situations, the Board needs to understand the relationship between courses as they are created and defined.
 This is done using the scheduling rules.

-Scheduling rules tie courses together in a variety of ways, affecting the flexibility of the Scheduling Board.
+Scheduling rules tie courses together in various ways, affecting the Scheduling Board's flexibility.
 The rule only takes effect when a student has requested both courses during the same scheduling year.
 When a rule is applied to a course, its complement is applied to the course’s pair.
-Rules should only be used when absolutely necessary to achieve the education goals of the district.
+Rules should be used only when absolutely necessary to achieve the district's educational goals.

-Scheduling Rules are NOT used in the planning process.
+Scheduling Rules help ensure courses are scheduled appropriately.
+They are NOT used in the planning process.

 Scheduling problems arise when scheduling rules are applied incorrectly or overused.
-When student requests are not being fulfilled for a course or series of courses, analyze the scheduling rules associated with those courses to make sure they are not preventing the Scheduling Board from working efficiently.
+When student requests are not being fulfilled for a course or a series of courses, analyze the scheduling rules for those courses to ensure they are not preventing the Scheduling Board from working efficiently.
 Scheduling rules may not operate as expected when a section spans multiple terms.

 Scheduling Rule Detail Editor